philippabele/developers-guide-to-linux/02_operation_of_running_systems/120_selinux_contexts/122_apparmor_contexts.md

 Rules can be preceded by `allow` (default -> has not to be written) or `deny` to apply the corresponding action.

 # Exercise
-Write an AppArmor Profile for the imaginary application *foobar* granting it write access to */tmp*.
+- Write an AppArmor Profile for the imaginary application *foobar* granting it write access to */tmp*.
 Include the `base` abstraction.
+- Read into the */etc/apparmor.d/abstractions* file to understand what is does.